spk2dc/spk2dc.github.io/_projects/mechanical/delivery_robot.md

 ---
-title: Spotify Track Filter
+title: Autonomous Line-Following Delivery Robot
-permalink: /projects/spotify/
+permalink: /projects/delivery_robot/
 ---

 By default, this website uses `paper` theme, but you can change it to another [bootwatch theme](https://bootswatch.com/3/) by setting